When people ask me what I do for a living. I tell them …

 - Three years ago, I co-organised a School Reunion – 40 years after we joined our secondary school (many of us are still meet up every month or so for a wee sherry or two)

-- I’m the Regional President of the Professional Speaking Association (Scotland).
-Of course, I insist that we are a Nation not a Region and call myself the National President when I am around other Regional Presidents – much to the chagrin of Board & other Regional Presidents
+- In 2015-7 I was the Regional President of the Professional Speaking Association (Scotland).
+Of course, I insist that we are a Nation not a Region and called myself the National President when I am around other Regional Presidents – much to the chagrin of Board & other Regional Presidents

 - At the time of writing this, I am one of only 3 people in the UK that is both a Fellow of the Professional Speaking Association and the Institute of Sales & Marketing Managers

 - My brother sadly passed away a few years ago – I still think about him every day.
 He was my best pal, hero and inspiration